Skip to Content

 • The Studio Parlor room at Vdara is unique in that it offers a kitchenette, dining space, and a semi-separate living area.

-• Minor cleanliness issues aside, I was impressed by the room and intend to stay at Vdara again.
+• Aside from minor cleanliness issues, I was impressed with the room and intend to stay at Vdara again.

-Furthering my newfound interest in Vdara is the fact that their suites are among the few hotel rooms on the Strip that have a kitchenette.
+Furthering my newfound interest in Vdara is that their suites are among the few on the Strip with a kitchenette.

-I booked their Studio Parlor room specifically vs. their standard Studio because there’s a partition in the upgraded room that separates the bed from the living area.
+I booked their Studio Parlor room specifically, rather than their standard Studio, because the upgraded room has a partition that separates the bed from the living area.
 A unique touch.

 Vdara's Exterior